 The state's population is concentrated in its eastern portion.
-The city of Boston is the largest city in New England, with a July 1, 2014 population estimated at 655,884 or 9.7 percent of the total state population.
-Boston is the hub of the seven-county Boston-Cambridge-Newton, MA-NH Metropolitan Statistical Area (MSA), which includes the two southeastern New Hampshire counties, and had a total population as of July 1, 2014 estimated at 4,732,161, or 32 percent of the total New England population.
-The Boston, MA Metropolitan division is the largest component of that MSA, with a total population as of July 1, 2014 estimated at 1,945,220.
+The city of Boston is the largest city in New England, with a July 1, 2015 population estimated at 667,137 or 9.8 percent of the total state population.
+Boston is the hub of the seven-county Boston-Cambridge-Newton, MA-NH Metropolitan Statistical Area (MSA), which includes the two southeastern New Hampshire counties, and had a total population as of July 1, 2015 estimated at 4,774,321, or 32.4 percent of the total New England population.
+The Cambridge-Newton-Framingham, MA Metropolitan Division is the largest component of that MSA, with a total population as of July 1, 2015 estimated at 2,361,182, while the Boston, MA Metropolitan division is the second largest component, with a total population estimated at 1,984,537.

-The second largest MSA in the state is the Worcester, MA MSA, with a July 1, 2014 population estimated at 930,473.
-The city of Worcester, situated approximately 40 miles west of Boston with a July 1, 2014 estimated population of 183,016, is the second largest city, both in New England and the state.
+The second largest MSA in the state is the Worcester, MA MSA, with a July 1, 2015 population estimated at 935,536.
+The city of Worcester, situated approximately 40 miles west of Boston with a July 1, 2015 estimated population of 184,815, is the second largest city, both in New England and the state.
 As a major medical and education center, the Worcester area is home to 18 patient care facilities and 13 colleges and universities, including the University of Massachusetts Medical School.

-The third largest MSA in Massachusetts is the three-county Springfield, MA MSA, with a July 1, 2014 population estimated at 629,100.
-Springfield, the third largest city in the Commonwealth with a July 1, 2014 estimated population of 153,991, is located in the Connecticut River Valley in Western Massachusetts and enjoys a diverse body of corporate employers, the largest of which are Baystate Health Systems, Big Y Supermarkets, Hartford Hospital, and MassMutual Financial Group.
+The third largest MSA in Massachusetts is the three-county Springfield, MA MSA, with a July 1, 2015 population estimated at 631,982.
+Springfield, the third largest city in the Commonwealth with a July 1, 2015 estimated population of 154,341, is located in the Connecticut River Valley in Western Massachusetts and enjoys a diverse body of corporate employers, the largest of which are Baystate Health Systems, Big Y Supermarkets, Hartford Hospital, and MassMutual Financial Group.
 In addition, Springfield is home to three independent colleges.

-As the following graph and table indicate, the population in Massachusetts has generally grown at a rate similar to the population of New England and more slowly than the nation as a whole.
-From 2009 to 2013, Massachusetts' growth has more closely resembled that of the U.S. as a whole than that of New England, although growth has slowed somewhat since 2013.
+As the following graph and table (on the next page) indicate, the population in Massachusetts has generally grown at a rate similar to the population of New England and more slowly than the nation as a whole.
+From 2009 to 2015, Massachusetts' growth has more closely resembled that of the U.S. as a whole than that of New England, although growth has slowed somewhat since 2013.
 According to the Census Bureau's latest revised estimates released in December 2015, the Massachusetts population has only grown by 6.8 percent since Census 2000, while the U.S. has grown 13.9 percent.